infinilabs/framework/docs/content.en/docs/release-notes/_index.md

 - Add new condition to check item length (eg: array,string) (#38)

 ### Breaking changes
+- Update WebSocket greeting message header to use `websocket-session-id`

 ### Bug fix
 - Remove the collection of cluster stats metric in node stats collection task (#17)